Murkguy/TheMurk/5E Creative Commons/Classes/Priest.md

 | 9th          | Dominate Person, Creation |

 #### Bonus Proficiencies
-When you choose this domain at 1st level, you gain proficiency with heavy armor and smith's tools.
+When you choose this religion at 1st level, you gain proficiency with heavy armor and smith's tools.

 #### Voice of Command
 Starting at 1st level, you can invoke the power of law to embolden an ally to attack.
 If you cast a spell with a spell slot of 1st level or higher and target an ally with the spell, that ally can use their reaction immediately after the spell to make one weapon attack against a creature of your choice that you can see.